Harsh2073/Hommies/README.md

    cd backend
    npm install

-5.Configure environment variables in both frontend and backend:
+5. Configure environment variables in both frontend and backend:

   Create a .env file in the server directory and set the following variables:
   ```bash
   MONGO_URI=your_mongodb_connection_string